molarmanful/bited/docs/manual/make/fin-lower.md

 # Finishing Lowercase

-Here's the rest of the lowercase letters:
+Here are the rest of the lowercase letters:

 <div class='grid cards' markdown>